The Joe Perdue Memorial Award

-I know many of you knew our friend and colleague Joe Perdue who unfortunately passed away in 2015.
+Many of you may remember our friend and colleague Joe Perdue who passed away in 2015.
 Joe held positions as a faculty member at UNLV, University of Tennessee, Auburn University and Georgia State University.
 He was also very involved with CMAA and held positions such as Director of Education and Vice President.